 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to paroxetine, or if you are pregnant.
-Do not use this medicine if you are also using linezolid (Zyvox®), pimozide (Orap®), thioridazine (Mellaril®), or have taken an MAO inhibitor (such as Eldepryl®, Marplan®, Nardil®, or Parnate®) within the past 2 weeks.
-This medicine is not for use in children.
+Do not use this medicine if you have had an allergic reaction to paroxetine, or if you are pregnant.
+Do not use this medicine if you are using pimozide (Orap®) or thioridazine (Mellaril®).
+Do not use this medicine and an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, Parnate®, or linezolid (Zyvox®) within 14 days of each other.

 How to Use This Medicine